 Are On/Go COVID Tests FDA Approved?

-There are currently no rapid antigen tests that are approved by the FDA.
+At the time of updating this article, there are currently no rapid antigen tests that are approved by the FDA.

 FDA-approved means a product (like a new drug) has been extensively studied both in terms of safety and efficacy, and the FDA deems it likely safe and effective.

 The EUA that allows On/Go to be sold to the public was unique due to the time-sensitive nature of the COVID pandemic, and suggests that the FDA believes this product is unlikely to be harmful (which makes sense, given that it's not ingestible).